 reasonable enquiries, could not state a definite amount at the time of the formation of this quote.

-No markup ensures your client will not over spend the allowance, this is a safeguard for users to ensure that the PC/PS sum does not increase with margin and therefor their client taking advantage of the inflated spending figure.
+No markup ensures your client will not over spend the allowance, this is a safeguard for users to ensure that the PC/PS sum does not increase and therefor their client taking advantage of the inflated spending figure.